-They do not have wings, but they do move very quickly.
+They do not have wings, but they move very quickly.
 Silverfish are nocturnal, love high levels of humidity, and are active year-round.
-Meaning yes, they, unfortunately, do not hibernate.
+This means yes, that they, unfortunately, do not hibernate.

 Silverfish Behavior, Diet & Habits